Alazar351/Hydration/README.md

 After clicking start, all buttons except pause and reset will be disabled.
 When finished you will need to press reset to begin again.

+When the timer is finished you'll receive a chrome notification.

 ## Features